From clean energy pioneers to system builders

 The Nordic power sector is at a critical juncture.
 While it leads in clean energy adoption, the next phase of the transition brings new challenges.
 Successfully navigating these will require coordinated efforts in policy, investment, and innovation, ensuring the region maintains its role as a global energy transition leader.

-Nordea’s role in the Nordic power sector
+Financial solutions for the Nordic power sector

-We also have a climate-aligned sector target for power production, including a commitment to reduce emissions intensity in our power generation loan portfolio by more than 70% by 2030.
+At Nordea, we have a climate-aligned sector target for power production, including a commitment to reduce emissions intensity in our power generation loan portfolio by more than 70% by 2030.

 Author